wormhole-foundation/docs.wormhole.com/docs/reference/components/relayer.md

 1. **Optimization:** Capable of performing untrusted off-chain computations which can optimize gas costs.
 2. **Customizability:** Allows for specific strategies like batching, conditional delivery, multi-chain deliveries, and more.
 3. **Incentive Structure:** Developers have the freedom to design an incentive structure suitable for their application.
-4. **Enhanced UX:** The ability to perform steps 2 and 3 of the cross-chain process on behalf of the user can simplify the user experience.
+4. **Enhanced UX:** The ability to perform steps 2 and 3 of the multichain process on behalf of the user can simplify the user experience.

 ### Implementation